wpXtreme/wpdk/index.md

 * **Your WordPress develop becomes enjoyable**, because of the improving of WordPress UI, that makes pleasant the user experience of your WordPress creations.
 But especially because *you can quickly get efficient and powerful results*.
 See the [WPDK how to] for demos, or [take a look to wpXtreme plugins], all developed using the WPDK technology.

 * **Your WordPress creations becomes easy to maintain**, thanks to object oriented internal infrastructure, and *MVC pattern* compatibility.
-Encapsulation, inheritance, physical separation between model and view in your develop approach, make clearer, more readable and easier to maintain all your WordPress creations.
+Encapsulation, inheritance, physical separation between model and view in your develop approach: all these facts make clearer, more readable and easier to maintain all your WordPress creations.

 * **Your WordPress creations become up to 50% faster**, thanks to the WPDK internal autoloading infrastructure: you can load, parse and execute the sole PHP source code necessary to fulfil the HTTP request incoming from client. *Any other WPDK PHP source code that is not involved in the HTTP transaction is simply not loaded at all*, thus dramatically increasing the speed of loading and execution of your code.

 @page page_overview Overview

-Developing WordPress plugins and themes in a productive, solid form that is also easy to maintain is one of the goals (dreams) of every WordPress developer.
+Developing WordPress plugins and themes in a productive, solid form that is also easy to maintain, is one of the goals (dreams) of every WordPress developer.

 For this reason, wpXtreme team has created *a PHP framework* that makes this goal more easy to achieve.
 This framework is called **WPDK**, an acronym for *WordPress Development Kit*.
 It is substantially a collection of objects expressly created to allow developer to focus the idea, instead of the environment in which the idea has to be manifested.